kihonq/createDApp/docs/source/guide.rst

 The *useCall* hook will take care of updating the balance of new blocks.
 The results are deferred so that the hook does not update too frequently.

-In our custom hooks we can use any standard react hooks, custom react hooks and useDapp hooks.
+In our custom hooks we can use any standard react hooks, custom react hooks and createDapp hooks.
 Rules of hooks apply.

 Documentation for hooks is available :ref:`here <core:Hooks>`.